nginxinc/kubernetes-ingress/docs/content/troubleshooting/troubleshooting-with-app-protect.md

 ---
 title: Troubleshooting with NGINX App Protect
-description: "This document describes how to troubleshoot problems with the Ingress Controller with the App Protect WAF module enabled."
+description: "This document describes how to troubleshoot problems when using NGINX Ingress Controller with the NGINX App Protect WAF module enabled."
 weight: 2000
 doctypes: [""]
 aliases: